Stuycs-K/finalprojectapcs-5-cimpoiesu-alexandru-shrestha-amy/DEVLOG-Amy.md

 This document must be updated daily every time you finish a work session.

-## Amy Smith CHANGE THE NAME FOOL!
+## Amy Shrestha

+### 2025-05-19 - Prototype Document
+Modified prototype document, including the outline of the classes, methods, the UML diagram, formatting, etc. Set timeline/deadlines and intended pacing for the project.
+Spent around 35 minutes.

-### 2024-01-02 - Brief description
+### 2025-05-20 - Prototype Document
-Expanded description including how much time was spent on task.
+Fixed formatting, minor fixes to diagram, changed team name, and devised possible coding methods based on diagram.
+Spent around 25 minutes.

-### 2024-01-03 - Brief description
+### 2025-05-22 - Block Class
-Expanded description including how much time was spent on task.